DryDish/simple-pipeline/ubuntu-server-setup.md

 To use it first mark it as executable with the command:
 * `chmod +x install-docker.sh`

-And then execute it with sudo:
+Then execute it with sudo:
 * `sudo ./install-docker.sh`

 # Install Docker & Docker Compose Manually